-At July 31, 2018, the allowance for doubtful accounts was \$571,477 which represents 5.6% of the gross accounts receivable balance of \$10,160,386, the sum of both short-term and long-term receivables.
-Many aged students' accounts were written off against the reserve in 2018, after which management then increased the reserve to its current level at July 31, 2018.
+Gross accounts receivable (before allowance for doubtful accounts) were \$12,589,130 at October 31, 2018, an increase of \$2,428,744 from July 31, 2018.
+The amount of the increase was affected, in part because new courses started on October 30, 2018.
+The charges for those courses were invoiced and included in accounts receivable but there was only two days before the end of the reporting quarter so there were minimal collections.
+At October 31, 2018, the allowance for doubtful accounts was \$736,103 which represents 5.9% of the gross accounts receivable balance of \$12,589,130, the sum of both short-term and long-term receivables.
+Many aged students' accounts were written off against the allowance in the year ended April 30, 2018, after which management then increased the allowance for both Aspen University and USU to its current level at October 31, 2018.